 \section{Using symplectic and orthogonal vector spaces}

 The purpose of this section is to review aspects of Brauer-Schur-Weyl duality for both the orthogonal and the symplectic cases.
-This depends on fundamental results due to Weyl (see \cite{MR1488158}, for example).
+This goes back to fundamental results due to Weyl (see \cite{MR1488158}, for example).

 In the symplectic case, this provides a bridge between $(\kk \ub)_{(-;+)}$-modules and functors on the category of symplectic vector spaces, inspired by work of Sam and Snowden such as \cite{MR3376738} and \cite{MR3876732}.
-In particular, this gives the precise notion of {\em stabilization} of suitable functors on the category of symplectic vector spaces.
+In particular, this gives the precise notion of {\em stabilization} of (suitable) functors on the category of symplectic vector spaces.

 Throughout this section $\kk$ is a field of characteristic zero.